Customize Consent Preferences

 After primary classes, you start to see variations.
 French instead of Spanish.
 Physics instead of advanced Biology.
 College-bound students tend to track one way.
 Those who are going to stop with a High School diploma or GED tend to track another.

-There may be divisions made due to athletic ability.
+There may be divisions that students make due to athletic ability.
 Or academic ability.
 Another group might be artists, or musicians.
 Some students know what they want to study.
 E. g. they know what they want to be when they ‘grow up’.
 Others take longer to find themselves.

 Education, Inspiration, and Takeaways